Create a workspace using the Account API

 1. Install Databricks CLI version 0.205 or above.
 See Install or update the Databricks CLI.

 2. Complete the steps to configure OAuth M2M authentication for service principals in the account.
-See OAuth machine-to-machine (M2M) authentication.
+See Authenticate access to Databricks with a service principal using OAuth (OAuth M2M).

 3. Identify or manually create a Databricks configuration profile in your .databrickscfg file, with the profile’s fields set correctly for the related host, account_id, and client_id and client_secret mapping to the service principal.
 See OAuth machine-to-machine (M2M) authentication.